rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

     </RowLabels>

 This section defines the row labels, which are static or dynamic.
-You can use row labels based on the value of `STATUS` tag in the XML data file.
+You can use row labels based on the value of the `STATUS` tag in the XML data file.

     <DataValues>
        <RowData>